AlaaKH123/Pipline-DevSecOps/README.md

 **Step 3: Get the API Key:**

-- Open a
--
--   web browser and navigate to TMDB (The Movie Database) website.
+- Open aweb browser and navigate to TMDB (The Movie Database) website.
 - Click on "Login" and create an account.
 - Once logged in,we go to our profile and select "Settings."
 - Click on "API" from the left-side panel.